 Keep in mind that most summer aid packages include loans, not grants.
-Loan amounts are based on your remaining aid eligibility from the Fall 2016 and Spring 2017 semesters.
+Loan amounts are based on your remaining aid eligibility from the Fall 2017 and Spring 2018 semesters.
 If you received your full allotment of federal loans during the fall and spring semesters, we will not be able to offer you any additional loan funding for the summer.
-(If you are completing your degree in either the summer or the fall of 2017 and have exhausted your annual loan limit, you may be eligible for a prorated loan award, but you’ll need to inform the Office of Financial Aid if this is the case.)
+(If you are completing your degree in either the summer or the fall of 2018 and have exhausted your annual loan limit, you may be eligible for a prorated loan award, but you’ll need to complete the Certification of Early Graduation form for the Office of Financial Aid to review.

 Financial aid payment

-For first-term, nine-week, or whole-session courses, aid is scheduled to pay in early June.
-For second-term courses, aid is scheduled to pay in mid-July.
+For first session, nine-week or whole-session courses, aid is scheduled to pay in early June.
+For second-session courses, aid is scheduled to pay in mid-July.
 Payment is contingent on completion of all CASH and summer enrollment requirements.

 Haven’t gotten your aid yet?
 Make sure you’ve